victorjatoba/iknowyou/README.md

 The source code is located at the backend folder.
 Just download and import as a Maven Project in your preferred IDE.
 Execute *IknowyouApplication* as Java Application.
 Spring Boot will start Tomcat and the application will run on *localhost:8080*.
 Check https://github.com/victorjatoba/iknowyou/wiki/Project-Design for available end-points.

+### Known Issues

+Currently, the CORS is enabled.
+The front-end won't be able to retrieve the data without a CORS plugin in the browser.